Eyoel-Mekonnen/airbnb-clone-project/README.md

 HTTPS: Encrypted transport layer to secure all HTTP traffic between client and server.

+Feature Breakdown

+User Management: Enables account registration, authentication, and profile management.
+Users can sign up, log in, and manage their personal settings, ensuring secure access control throughout the application.

+Property Management: Allows property owners to create, update, and delete listings.
+Owners can specify details like title, description, pricing, and availability, ensuring accurate and appealing listings for potential guests.

+Booking System: Facilitates seamless reservation of properties.
+Users select dates, review availability, and confirm bookings, while the system handles status updates and calendar management to avoid conflicts.

+Review & Rating System: Collects feedback from users after each stay.
+Guests can submit ratings and comments, which are displayed to inform future travelers and maintain quality standards across listings.

+Payment Processing: Integrates secure payment gateways to handle transactions.
+The system processes payments upon booking, tracks payment status, and issues receipts, ensuring reliable and transparent financial flows.

 🤝 Contributing

 Fork repo, create feature branch, open a PR